Rhinoplasty In Perth

 We recommend that you stay in bed for the first day after your surgery, with your head elevated to aid with the healing process.
 If your procedure requires nasal packing, it will be removed prior to discharge and you will begin to feel much more comfortable.
 Any swelling or bruising from the nose surgery will start to disappear within two weeks, although subtle swelling will remain for several months.

-Most patients who undergo a nose job at our clinic can return to work a week following the surgery.
+Most patients who undergo rhinoplasty at our clinic can return to work a week following the surgery.
 However, it may be several weeks until you are completely ready to return to your normal schedule.
 You will be given some guidance in further detail as to what you should and shouldn’t do throughout your recovery period, with consideration to your personal lifestyle and routine.

 Your look after cosmetic nose surgery